 Common – and unexpected – places you might find mould at home

-Places to check include:
+Places to check for mould include:

 - bathrooms (the obvious places like the shower, bath, tile grout and silicon seals. exhaust fans and the ceiling)

 - bath toys (especially if they have a hole that lets water inside)